pwlopez/ml-template/README.md

     ##### requirements.txt
     - These are the imports used for training the preferred model.

-#### Train
-- This script is called from the training pipeline.
-It will initiate model training in the specified destination.

 ### Serve

 This folder contains the core API used to serve the model.
 This API is model agnostic (mostly) and is able to handle a variety of model types.

 ### Test

 Here are all the testing scripts.
-The scripts present in this file will be be called during the CI/CD process.
+The scripts present in this file will be called during the CI/CD process.